-Algol, frequently referred to as the "Demon Star", is a bright eclipsing binary system located in the constellation of Perseus.
-It was the first of its type to be discovered and one of the best known and most frequently observed variable stars in the night sky.
-For most of the time Algol shines at magnitude 2.1 and therefore is the second brightest star in Perseus, only marginally fainter than Mirfak (α Per - mag.
-1.8).
-But then every two days, 20 hours and 49 minutes it suddenly dips in brightness to magnitude 3.4 and remains dim for about 10 hours, before returning back to its original state.
+Algol is a bright eclipsing binary system located in the northern constellation of Perseus and one of the best-known variable stars in the sky.
+Often referred to as the "Demon Star", most of the time it shines at magnitude +2.1 but every two days, 20 hours and 49 minutes it suddenly dips in brightness to mag. +3.4, remaining dim for about 10 hours before returning to its original state.

-The Algol system consists of at least three-stars (β Per A, β Per B and β Per C).
-The main star (A) is a B8 main sequence star that is nearly 100 times more luminous than our Sun, while the B star is a K2 type subgiant 3 times more luminous than the Sun.
-These two stars orbit very close together, with a separation of only 0.062 astronomical units (AU).
-The third star (C) in the system is of type A5, 4 times more luminous than the Sun and is located at an average distance of 2.69 AU from the AB pair.
-The total mass of the system is about 6 solar masses, with the mass ratios of A, B and C about 3.6 to 0.8 to 1.7.
-In addition, spectroscopic investigations indicate that the system might also contain a fourth component.
+The Algol system consists of at least three stars (β Per A, β Per B and β Per C).
+The main star is a B8 main sequence star that's nearly 100 times more luminous than the Sun, while the secondary star is a K2 type subgiant 3 times more luminous than our star.
+These two components are close together with a separation of only 0.062 astronomical units (AU).
+The third member is a type A5 star, 4 times more luminous than the Sun and located at an average distance of 2.69 AU from the AB pair.
+The total mass of the system is about 6 Solar masses, with ratios of A, B and C about 3.6 to 0.8 to 1.7 respectively.
+In addition, spectroscopic analysis indicates there may also be a fourth member.

-From our perspective, the orbital plane of Algol A and Algol B is in the line of sight of Earth and hence the pair forms an eclipsing binary.
-The dips in brightness of the Algol system occur when the dimmer B star moves in front of and therefore eclipses the brighter A star.
-The eclipse lasts for about 10 hours, which corresponds to the time when Algol's dims to magnitude 3.4.
-They occur every two days, 20 hours and 49 minutes, which is equal to the orbital period of the A and B stars.
-There is also a secondary eclipse when the brighter star occults the fainter secondary, but this results in a very small dip in brightness that can only be detected photoelectrically.
+From our perspective, the orbital plane of Algol A and B is directly in line with the Earth.
+The regular dips in brightness occur when the dimmer B star moves in front of and eclipses the brighter A star.
+There is also a secondary eclipse, which occurs when the brighter star occults the fainter secondary resulting in a very small dip in brightness that can be detected with photoelectrical equipment.

-Algol is located in Perseus amongst the stars of the Milky Way.
-It is positioned west of magnitude 0.1 star Capella (α Aur) and southeast of the "W" of Cassiopeia.
-At it's brightest the star is the second brightest in Perseus, at it's faintest it drops down the list to only seventh brightest.
-The finder chart below shows the position of Algol along with magnitudes of some of the surrounding stars for comparison purposes.
+Algol is located in Perseus among the stars of the Milky Way.
+It's positioned west of first magnitude star Capella and southeast of the "W" asterism of Cassiopeia.
+At it's brightest, Algol is the second brightest star in Perseus, at it's faintest it drops down the list to seventh.
+The finder chart below shows the position of Algol, along with magnitudes of some surrounding stars for comparative purposes.

-The system is currently located 93 light-years from the Sun, but in the very distant past it was much closer to Earth.
-About 7.3 million years ago Algol was only 9.8 light-years from the Solar System and would have shone at an apparent magnitude of -2.5, more than twice as bright as Sirius appears today.
+The Algol system is currently located 93 light-years from the Sun, but in the very distant past it was much closer to Earth.
+About 7.3 million years ago, Algol was only 9.8 light-years away and shone at apparent magnitude of -2.5, more than twice as bright as Sirius appears today.

 Algol is a famous variable star in the night sky.
-It's a popular target since its bright, has a short period of less than 3 days and as a result the complete cycle of the star can be observed over just a few nights.
-It also dims quite dramatically and hence the change is brightness is obvious to the naked eye.
+It's a popular target since its bright and has a short period of less than 3 days.
+It also dims quite dramatically and hence the brightness change is obvious to the naked eye.
 For those new to variable star observing, Algol is an excellent first choice.